 Enjoy your visit!
 Lisa Samloglou2013 © Copyright.
 All rights reserved; initial post 20 October 2013, revised March 2018, June 2022

-The neoclassical building of the Town Hall dominates in the square.
+The neoclassical building of the Town Hall dominates the square.
 It was built in 1902 at the time of Gregory Ieromnimon.
-The services of the Town Hall have moved elsewhere and a Music School is installed there.
-The roof of the neoclassical mansion, ex Town Hall, decorate statues and the stairs flower pots.
+Its services have moved some years ago to make space for the School of Music.
+There are statues on the roof of the neoclassical mansion; flower pots decorate the surrounding steps.

 “The square is considered to be the south end of the historical centre because from there stand the more recent parts of the settlement.
 Up to this point, we meet a few middle class houses sparsely interspersed between the popular Cycladic houses, above and below the central road (house of I.Gleoudis, the group of houses of the Ieromnimon family, Rediadion).
 This therefore confirms the idea that Katochori was inhabited by the upper and middle class trade and craftsmen.
 The Cathedral of Ioulis, Dimotikia (annunciation of Virgin Mary) dominates Katochori.”

-Tassos Anastassiou, Kea, History Sightseeing, guide book, Hermoupolis 2007, p.
-79
+Source: Tassos Anastassiou, Kea, History Sightseeing, guide book, Hermoupolis 2007,

-If you do not make it to the Museum you may visit my corresponding blog post.
+If you do not make it to the Museum you may get an impression from my corresponding blog post. ⬇

-In the autumn and in winter, when the coasts are not a priority, you may grasp the opportunity to walk and photograph, to explore inland.
-The paths of Chora, the trails that lead to the Lion and much more.
-You may navigate my blog for ideas.
+Especially in the autumn and in winter, do not miss the chance to explore inland.
+The paths of Chora, the trails that lead to The Lion and so much more are hidden treasures.

 2013 © Copyright.
 All rights reserved

 Explore Kea or Tzia through my blog posts:

 From My Travel Journals & Greek Island stories & Reflections on Love and other Arts: